sherlock-audit/2023-11-covalent-judging/README.md

+**sherlock-admin**

+> Escalate
+>
+>  issue #68  is not a duplicate of this issue at all and should be its own issue.

+You've deleted an escalation for this issue.

-# Issue M-9: BlockSpecimenProofChain::submitBlockSpecimenProof Block specimen producer can greatly reduce session duration by submitting fake block specimen in the future
+# Issue M-8: BlockSpecimenProofChain::submitBlockSpecimenProof Block specimen producer can greatly reduce session duration by submitting fake block specimen in the future

 Source: https://github.com/sherlock-audit/2023-11-covalent-judging/issues/79